Nuclear Medicine has been around since the beginning of the 1900s and is a branch of medicine that uses radioactivity for diagnosis or therapy.

-If you are using an older browser and cannot see the video above, it can be viewed on vimeo.com instead
+Note: If you are using an older browser and cannot see the video above, it can be viewed on vimeo.com

-If you are using an older browser and cannot see the video above, it can be viewed on vimeo.com instead
+Note: If you are using an older browser and cannot see the video above, it can be viewed on vimeo.com

 Electronic order entry (e-referral)

 Nuclear Medicine Requisition form QF00287.
 CDHB staff can view this form on the Intranet under Forms - Service /Department - Nuclear Medicine.http://cdhbintranet/corporate/cdhbpoliciesanddocumentation/CDHB%20Forms/Nuclear%20Medicine%20Request%20Form.pdf